-In connection with our audit, nothing came to our attention that caused us to believe that Independent School District No. 763 failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for School Districts, except as described in the Schedule of Findings and Responses as item 2017-003.
+In connection with our audit, nothing came to our attention that caused us to believe that Independent School District No. 763 failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for School Districts.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding Independent School District No. 763's noncompliance with the above-referenced provisions.